 It’s a fairly small city so is really walkable, and offers so much beauty, intrigue, colour and fun along the way.

 Some of the city’s most iconic landmarks include the Clifton Suspension Bridge, SS Great Britain, the Matthew, the Harbourside and the old part of the city centre, while there’s also plenty of more unusual places to visit for those of you after something a little more unique during your trip as well.

 While you’re in this neck of the woods, it makes sense to see some of the Brecon Beacons in Wales… especially if you’re an outdoors adventure lover like us.

 The Brecon Beacons are an iconic image when thinking about the UK and easily one of the most beautiful places owned by the National Trust.
-There are so many different kinds of walk you can take – from hiking across the grassy plains, to walking behind waterfalls, to rambling near reservoirs.

 In order to see all of the best parts of the Brecon Beacons, it would easily take you the full ten days of this itinerary.
 So with only one day devoted to it, your best bet would be to drive through some of it and do an easy day hike as well.